 7) Sink the Bismarck

 Crowned the world’s strongest beer, the Sink the Bismarck is supposed to be drunk in small quantities and sports a screw-top, allowing it to be resealed after a small gulp is swallowed.
 The beer contains 41% alcohol content and is brewed by Scottish firm BrewDog.
 Priced at about $85 a bottle, the Sink the Bismarck is brewed to take the most hardcore beer drinkers down!

 6) Schorschbock 57

-Yet another beer that can easily be named amongst some of the world’s most expensive brews, the Schorschbock 57 beer combines the traditional brewing techniques and contains 57.5% alcohol content.
-With a smoky and spicy taste, complete with a dash of raisins, the Schorschbock 57 is limited edition and only 36 bottles were brewed.
-Each of these bottles is priced at $275 a pop, making this record-breaking beer, a true luxury.
+Yet another beer that can easily be named amongst some of the world’s most expensive brews, the Schorschbock 57 beer, combines the traditional brewing techniques and contains 57.5% alcohol content.
+With a smoky and spicy taste, complete with a dash of raisins, the Schorschbock 57 is a limited edition, and only 36 bottles were brewed.
+Each of these bottles is priced at $275 a pop, making this record-breaking beer a true luxury.

 5) Antarctic Nail Ale

-Brewed by Perth-based microbrewery Nail Brewing, the Antarctic Nail Ale was brewed with ice and was brought back from the Antarctic recently.
-Only 30 bottles of this beer have been brewed and each of these was sold for nearly $800 a pop at an auction in Fremantle!
+Brewed by Perth-based microbrewery Nail Brewing, the Antarctic Nail Ale was brewed with ice and recently brought back from the Antarctic.
+Only 30 bottles of this beer have been brewed, and each of these was sold for nearly $800 a pop at an auction in Fremantle!
 The Antarctic Nail Ale is also believed to be one of the world’s purest beers, given the fact that it uses water from the Antarctic!

 3) Tutankhamun Ale